About Initial Teacher Training

 How to apply

-Applications are open for our primary and secondary teacher training course places starting in September 2025.
+Applications open in October for our primary and secondary teacher training course places starting in September 2026.
 Applications are submitted through the Department of Education Apply portal, linked here.

 Provider code